zepheira/pybibframe/README.md

 ## Converting MARC/XML to RDF or Versa output (command line)

 Note: Versa is a model for Web resources and relationships.
 Think of it as an evolution of Resource Description Framework (RDF) that's at once simpler and more expressive.
-It's the default internal representation for PyBibframe, though regular RDF is an optional output.
+It's the default internal representation for pybibframe, though regular RDF is an optional output.

     marc2bf records.mrx